dylanlarrivee/material-ui-dashboard-tempalte/README.md

+# Material UI Dashboard Template

+## Purpose

+The project was created by combining features from various online resources as well as my own personal code to provide an application dashboard template for future builds.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please note that this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts